termly/apidocs/endpoints/websites_post.md

 ]
 ```

-The body must have 1 or more of these pobjects.
+The body must have 1 or more of these objects.
 Once created the JSON must be passed as the request body

-The resposne is an arry of object or a [failure object](../error_object.md):
+The response is an arry of successful response objects or a [failure object](../error_object.md):

 ```JSON
 [